Frank Abbatemarco

-Francesco "Frankie Shots" Abbatemarco (July 4, 1899 – November 4, 1959) was a New York captain in the Profaci-Colombo crime family, his murder is known for starting the first Colombo mafia war which was on and off for 12 years.
+Francesco "Frankie Shots" Abbatemarco (July 4, 1899 – November 4, 1959) was an American mobster who served as a caporegime in the Profaci crime family of New York City.
+His murder is known for starting the First Colombo War, which was on and off for 12 years.

 Early life

 Abbatemarco was born in 1899 in Red Hook, Brooklyn alongside 3 other siblings, his older brother Michael "Mike Schatz" Abbatemarco (1894–1928) was also a Brooklyn gangster and close associate of Frankie Yale.
 His brother would be gunned down in 1928.
 Abbatemarco was born to Italian immigrants from Salerno and they moved to the United States around 15 years before he was born.
 He grew up with the Cardello brothers, who would later join the Colombo and Bonanno crime family including future captain-turned informant Michael "Mikey Bat" Cardello.
 As a teenager his first job was at a local lumber yard in Brooklyn and then several years later he was employed to work at Manhattan's lower west side on a teamsters firm, he also worked as a truck driver.
 He married Lucy Abbatemarco in 1921 and moved in together into the Park Slope neighborhood of Brooklyn.
 He had a son a year after named Anthony "Tony Shots" (1922–2005), who later became the underboss of the Colombo crime family in the 1970s.